-- you - your spouse married or de facto regardless of their income (see the definition of spouse on page 110 in TaxPack 2008) - your children who were aged under 21 years, including adopted and stepchildren, regardless of their income - any other child aged under 21 years not a student whom you maintained and whose separate net income (SNI) was less than \$1,786 for the first child and less than \$1,410 for the second child and any subsequent children - a student aged under 25 years whom you maintained and whose SNI was less than \$1,786 - a child-housekeeper, but only if you can claim a tax offset for them at item T1 on your tax return, or - an invalid relative, parent or spouse's parent, but only if you can claim a dependant tax offset at item T10.
+- ∎ you - your spouse married or de facto regardless of their income (see the definition of spouse on page 93 in TaxPack 2009) - your children who were aged under 21 years, including adopted and stepchildren, regardless of their income - any other child aged under 21 years not a student whom you maintained and whose separate net income (SNI) was less than \$1,786 for the first child and less than \$1,410 for the second child and any subsequent children - a student aged under 25 years whom you maintained and whose SNI was less than \$1,786 - a child-housekeeper, but only if you can claim a tax offset for them at item T1 on your tax return, or - an invalid relative, parent or spouse's parent, but only if you can claim a dependant tax offset at item T11.

 You and your dependants must be Australian residents for tax purposes, but you can claim medical expenses paid while travelling overseas.

-You may also be able to include the medical expenses of certain dependants who are waiting to migrate to Australia - see Did you have dependants waiting to migrate to Australia? on page 71 in TaxPack 2008.
+You can also include the medical expenses of your spouse and dependent children if they were waiting to migrate to Australia in 2008-09 and if you were taking the steps necessary for their migration in a timely manner.
 You can claim expenses relating to an illness or operation paid to legally qualified doctors, nurses or chemists and public or private hospitals.
 However, expenses for some cosmetic operations are excluded.

-To find out which operations and dental services and treatment are cosmetic and whether you can claim your payments for them, visit our website www.ato.gov.au or phone the Personal Infoline (see the inside back cover).
+To find out which operations and dental services and treatment are cosmetic and whether you can claim your payments for them, visit our website www.ato.gov.au or phone the Individual Infoline (see the inside back cover).